 Take a Trial Run

 The first step in making sure adopting a pet works for your family is to spend time around the type of animal you’re considering.
-Perhaps your son is in love with the idea of a puppy, but if he hasn’t been exposed to dogs, you can’t assume it’s a good idea.
+If your child is in love with the idea of a puppy but hasn’t been exposed to dogs, you can’t assume it’s a good idea.

 While animals can certainly feel, they’ll never develop intellectually the way your child will.
 Dogs are about as smart as a two-year-old, and they’re among the smartest pets we have.
 They can’t reason the way that we do.
 They don’t know the difference between their chew toys and your child’s favorite shoe.

 Additionally, while you can talk with another human and work out a problem, animals are more instinctual than even toddlers.
 Your kid might be frustrated that your pet isn’t acting the way that they want them to, but remind them that your pet doesn’t understand how they’re supposed to act.